 Make sure you get your immunisations ahead of travelling abroad.
 Speak to a local pharmacist today

 Which medical conditions are more frequent in remote locations?

-Skin and the sun
+Skin and sun damage

 The sun is much stronger at the equator (and at altitude).
 You can be sunburned when in shadow, when it is cooler because of wind, and when you are on the sea (when sun cream may swiftly wash off with the spray).
 Ultraviolet (UV) rays can reflect on to you from the sea and the ground, increasing your exposure.